Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Golden Knights Advanced Stats

-- In their past 10 games, the Golden Knights are scoring two more goals per game than their season-long average.
+- During their last 10 games, the Golden Knights' goals per game average is two higher than their season-long average.

-- The Golden Knights' 3.3 average goals per game add up to 267 total, which makes them the 14th-ranked scoring team in the NHL.
+- The Golden Knights are ranked 14th in the league with 267 goals this season, an average of 3.3 per contest.

-- The Golden Knights rank 11th in total goals against, conceding 2.7 goals per game (225 total) in NHL action.
+- The Golden Knights rank 11th in total goals against, allowing 2.7 goals per game (225 total) in league action.

-- The team has the league's ninth-best goal differential at +42 this season.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.